 The clay used for Jian pottery is very high in iron and requires a very high temperature for firing.
 Kilns used for firing this style of teaware are not easy to make and thus are incredibly precious.

 A Jianzhan teacup is known for its sturdiness and weight, yet a simple shape, which pleasantly sits in the hands.
-The style is distinguished by the subtle effects in the glazes.
+The subtle effects in the glazes distinguish the style.
 These effects can only be achieved using special kilns, with a high-iron glaze and high firing temperatures.
-The patterns are characterized as follows: oil drop, partridge feathers, and rabbit's hair.
+The patterns are characterized as follows: oil drop, partridge feathers, and rabbit hair.

-When drinking tea from a Jianzhan teacup, the temperature of the brew will stay pleasantly warm for a long time, yet without burning you.
+When drinking tea from a Jianzhan teacup, the brew's temperature will stay pleasantly warm for a long time, yet without burning you.
 While you sip the tea, watch the colors of the glaze gently play and intermingle with the tea.
 The dark yet vibrant colors of the iron-rich glaze will unite, forming beautiful blues, gold, and other magical colors.

 Furthermore, the qualities of the teacup soften the water, making it more alkaline, smooth, and flowing.
 When comparing the water side by side with a regular porcelain teacup, the difference doesn't go unnoticed.
 The precious aroma of the tea becomes more evident.

 NOTE: This teacup is handmade.
 It makes each teacup truly unique and one of a kind.